Gurjaka/Personal-movie-recommendation-model/docs/usage.md

 ### 📋 Prerequisites

+---
+> Note: this model creates sparse matrixes, and can be heavy for ram!
+>
+> Recommended ram for deployment system is at least 32GB!
+---

 Before running the Personal Movie Recommender, ensure you have the following installed:

 * **🐍 Python 3.8+** (Your nix shell provides Python 3)